xiangyue9607/BioNEV/README.md

 # BioNEV (Biomedical Network Embedding Evaluation)

 ## 1. Introduction
-This repository contains source code and dataset for paper "Graph Embedding on Biomedical Networks: Methods, Applications, and Evaluations".
-This works aims to introduce recent advanced embedding techniques into Biomedical Informatics community.
-We compile 5 benchmark datasets for 4 medical prediction tasks (see paper for details) and use them to evaluate 11 representative graph embedding methods selected from different categories:
+This repository contains source code and datasets for paper "Graph Embedding on Biomedical Networks: Methods, Applications, and Evaluations" (under review).
+This work aims to systematically evaluate recent advanced graph embedding techniques on biomedical tasks.
+We compile 5 benchmark datasets for 4 biomedical prediction tasks (see paper for details) and use them to evaluate 11 representative graph embedding methods selected from different categories:
 - 5 matrix factorization-based: Laplacian Eigenmap, SVD, Graph Factorization, HOPE, GraRep
 - 3 random walk-based: DeepWalk, node2vec, struc2vec
 - 3 neural network-based: LINE, SDNE, GAE

-The code could also be applied to open-domain graph (e.g., social network, citation network) to evaluate the embedding quality in link prediction and node classfication.
+The code can also be applied to graphs in other domains (e.g., social networks, citation networks).
+More experimental details can be found in **[Supplementary Materials]**(Supplementary Materials.pdf).
 ## 2. Dataset
 Datasets used in the paper: